Rmlyy/uploader/README.md

 * (Optional) a web server

 ## Installation:
-**NOTE:** The installation guide was written assuming the host OS is Ubuntu 20.04.
+**NOTE:** The installation guide was written assuming the host OS is Debian 10.

 1. Clone the repository
 `$ git clone https://github.com/Rmlyy/Uploader.git`